 Zandile is a confident, innovative young leader and a former Radio personality with zeal to empower girls and young women.
 She is the Southern Africa Regional Focal Point for the Pan African Youth Leaders Network of the United Nations for the Achievement of the MDGs.
 Zandi has participated in Advocacy projects such as Through Positive Eyes, the 5th SA AIDS Conference, the Youth Conference on HIV/AIDS in Mali, Bamako and the “Youth We Can” debate in Norway, Oslo and the 3rd World Mayors and African Leaders Summit in Colombia, Cali and the 4th Pan African Youth Leaders Summit, Dakar, Senegal.
 She has worked as a Facilitator for Soul City Institute, Zakheni Training and Development Centre, Get Down Productions and Themba Interactive.
 Her vision is to institute an Arts Academy which will be aimed at empowering young girls and women to face their everyday challenges.

-Rozanne Myburgh is currently an master's student in drama therapy, a field that she is increasingly passionate about.
-To pay her rent and keep her tummy full she is working as a freelance digital editor for Vrouekeur magazine overseeing all their web and social media activities.
+Rozanne Myburgh is currently a master’s student in drama therapy, a field that she is very passionate about.
+Her background is in the media industry where she worked as a freelance digital editor for Vrouekeur magazine overseeing all their web and social media activities.
 She also works as a graphic designer, web designer, photographer and journalist on a freelance basis.
-She won a Caxton Magazine award for best designer in 2011.
-Her background is in the media industry but her passion is drama.
+Her current research interests include movement, trauma and all work involving children and resilience.
 Another passion of hers is movement and physical theatre.
 She has been doing Biodanza for the past 5 years and also does weekly Expressive Movement classes with drama therapist, Sian Palmer.
 She completed her official studies in Communication and Graphic Design in 2004 but sees herself as a student for life because she believes that no one should ever stop learning.

 Zimele Phillip Ndhlovu is a Wits postgraduate with his Adv.
 Diploma in Applied Drama and Theatre under Drama for Life academic programme, he is a Tembisa based theatre practitioner who has been in the creative industry for the past 17 years as a theatre maker and performer.
 He toured Southern Africa presenting the diverse breath taking art informed by our rich history and cultures.
 He crafted raw traditional rituals from the famous war cry “Usuthu!”, songs and dance that journeys through colonization of our continent.
 Slavery that gave birth to Gumboot dance and “Isifana kalo” language mining camps by miners.